At what age is it time to give up the dream of being a filmmaker if you haven't already made it?

-It's not too late, you can start user - but you have to start now.
+It's not too late, you can start anon - but you have to start now.
 Don't put it off till tomorrow or next week - start now, and keep going.
 You genuinely can make it and start doing features in Hollywood, I did and we need more passionate storytellers with new ideas.

 I believe in you.

 I can totally understand that tho.
 I wanted a more narrative film with dialogue but it proved to be too challenging for me.
 Hard to do it with no friends or no money to hire anyone.

 Do a silent film.
 Silence is better than voiceover.
 Voiceover is one of the worst ways of conveying your story possible.

 Silent film? that would be interesting. maybe I'll try and do that next time. would be a nice challenge to convey a story through action than words. thanks.